ECONOMIC NUTRITION

 How do I read an Economic Nutrition Label?

-The opening information includes the business name, type of business structure, and unit of measure, giving a frame of reference for what information is being shared (product, service, or whole business unit).
+The information along the top of the label includes the business name, type of business structure, and unit of measure, giving a frame of reference for what is about to be shared (product, service, or whole business unit).

 Information is then broken into two parts: